jorgegv/rage1/doc/DATAGEN.md

   * `WAIT_ANY_KEY`: (optional) if set to 1, the game will stop just after loading and wait for a keypress (so that the loading screen can be enjoyed :-) ).
 If not set or set to 0, game will start right after loading.
+* `CUSTOM_CHARSET`: allows to specify a custom character set for the game.
+  Arguments:
+  * `FILE`: the file with character data, 8 bytes per character.
+It must be exactly 768 bytes long (CH8 format)
+  * `RANGE`: (optional) two integer values seperated by a dash (e.g.
+  32-90).
+Restricts the character range that will be replaced by the custom character set.
+Only the data for the replaced chars will be included in the final game, so this is a way for reducing memory usage for the font if you are not using all characters in your game texts.
 * `SCREEN`: screen related settings.
 Arguments:
   * `INITIAL`: sets the initial screen for the game
 * `DEFAULT_BG_ATTR`: default background attributes, defined as OR'ed